 Neural networks can leverage self-supervision to learn integrated representations across multiple data modalities.
 This makes them suitable to uncover complex relationships between vastly different data types, thus lowering the dependency on labor-intensive feature engineering methods.
-Leveraging deep representation learning, we propose a generic, robust and systematic model that is able to combine multiple data modalities in a permutation and modes number-invariant fashion.
-Both fundamental properties to properly face changes in data type content and availability.
+Leveraging deep representation learning, we propose a generic, robust and systematic model that is able to combine multiple data modalities in a permutation and modes-number-invariant fashion, both fundamental properties to properly face changes in data type content and availability.
 To this end, we treat each multi-modal data sample as a set and utilise autoencoders to learn a fixed size, permutation invariant representation that can be used in any decision making process.
 We build upon previous work that demonstrates the feasibility of presenting a set as an input to autoencoders through content-based attention mechanisms.
-However, since model inputs and outputs are permutation invariant, we develop an end-to-end architecture to approximate the solution of a linear sum assignment problem, i.e., a minimum-cost bijective mapping problem, to ensure a match between the elements of the input and the reconstructed set.
-For dimensions up to 128, the network demonstrates near-perfect accuracy in matching these two sets.
-Combining the content-based attention mechanism for set processing with our aforementioned matching network allows us to construct a Fully Differentiable Set Autoencoder.
+However, since model inputs and outputs are permutation invariant, we develop an end-to-end architecture that approximates the solution of a linear sum assignment problem, i.e., a minimum-cost bijective mapping problem, to ensure a match between the elements of the input and the output set for effective loss calculation.
 We demonstrate the model capability to learn a combined representation while preserving individual mode characteristics focusing on the task of reconstructing multi-omic cancer data.
 The code is made publicly available on Github https://github.com/PaccMann/fdsa ).